 GLOBAL HEALTH & SOCIAL MEDICINE

-Dr. Weintraub co-founded Jumpstart, the national AmeriCorps program reaching more than 50,000 preschoolers and their communities.
-She serves as a technical advisor to Ashoka, promoting the work of health entrepreneurs and as a board member of several nongovernmental organizations.
-In 2014, the World Economic Forum honored Dr. Weintraub as a Young Global Leader.
-Dr. Weintraub graduated from Yale University, Stanford School of Medicine, and completed her medical training at Brigham and Women's Hospital.
+Rebecca co-founded Jumpstart, the national AmeriCorps program reaching more than 50,000 preschoolers and their communities.
+She is currently an advisor to the Draper Richards Kaplan Foundation investing in health entrepreneurs and is a member of the New England Journal of Medicine's Perspectives Advisory Board.
+Rebecca is an associate faculty member at Ariadne Labs.
+In 2014, the World Economic Forum honored Rebecca as a Young Global Leader and currently is a Health Innovators Fellow at the Aspen Institute.
+Rebecca graduated from Yale University, Stanford School of Medicine, and completed her medical training at Brigham and Women’s Hospital.

 GHD018: HIV/AIDS in Brazil: Delivering Prevention in a Decentralized Health System.
 [Case study and teaching note].
 Boston: Harvard Business Publishing, July 1, 2011